verboompj/Networking/Accelerated Networking & Performance Testing.md

-# This How-To is a followup on IPv6 / Dual Stack Networking in Azure
+# This How-To is a follow-up on IPv6 / Dual Stack Networking in Azure

 ## The goal is to setup an accelerated NIC using the CLI and do some network performance testing